 Consider the computational cost of extending the Markov chain by a single step.
 The exact algorithm needs to calculate $|M_\xi|$, $z' M_\xi^{-1} z$ and solve a linear system in $M_{\xi}$ in each iteration, each of which requires $O(N^3)$ operations.
 Further, formation of the matrix $M_\xi$ itself requires computation of $W D W'$, which has complexity $O(N^2 p)$.
 The approximate algorithm on the other hand needs to calculate $W D_\delta W'$, with a subset of the diagonal entries of $D_\delta$ being zero.
-Let $S = \{j \in [p] : \xi_{\max}^{-1} \eta_j^{-1} > \delta\}$ denote the {\em active set} of variables which escape the threshold, and set
+With $S$ as in \eqref{eq:ActiveSet} denoting the {\em active set} of variables which escape the threshold, set